Seminars

 Synopsis

 All new research project applications must cover requirements for both ethics and governance.
-This seminar focuses on the general principles and responsibilities related to research governance, and provide practical tips for preparation of governance applications.
-It also covers recent changes to state and national governance frameworks and implications for researchers.
+This seminar focuses on the general principles and responsibilities related to research governance, and provides practical tips for preparation of governance applications.

 Where to watch